craig-petch/lrw-udd-api/documentation.md

 }
 ```

+Extension PATCHs may be combined with other PATCH data, and multiple `CONTROLLER`'s extensions can be updaetd in a single PATCH.

 Currently there is no method to delete an extension, although one may be set to `null` through a PATCH.
 This is pending the outcome of [issue #46](https://github.com/jiscdev/lrw-udd-api/issues/46)

+### Delete all models

+Currently this feature is disabled to prevent accidental mass deletion.
+We are planning to introduce a new scope that will allow individual clients to FLUSH an entity for an organisation.

 ### Soft Deletions